devesht21/RAG-Chatbot-with-PDF-Upload-and-Chat-History/README.md

 # RAG-Chatbot-with-PDF-Upload-and-Chat-History

 This project is a Streamlit application that allows users to upload PDF files and ask questions about their content.
-The application leverages the Langchain framework, Groq API, and a history-aware retriever to maintain chat history and provide contextually accurate answers.
+The application leverages the Langchain framework, Gemma 2, Groq API, and a history-aware retriever to maintain chat history and provide contextually accurate answers.

 You can check the live project [here](https://rag-chatbot-with-pdf-upload-and-chat-history.streamlit.app/)